-There’s nothing more universal that a smile.
+There’s nothing more universal than a smile.
 Smiling is a language not bound by geography or borders.
 It’s an unspoken sign of understanding and contentment.
 But for children born with cleft deformities, smiling means much more.
 Cleft lip and palate are birth defects that affect the normal formation of a baby’s mouth and lips.
 It often results from a mother’s malnutrition during pregnancy and can drastically affect a child’s quality of life, even into their adult years.
 Dr. Sameer Jejurikar knows the cost.

 This month, volunteers doctors with Smile Bangladesh are gearing up to give children with cleft deformities in Bangladesh something to smile about.
 They will provide surgeries for people with cleft lip and palate deformities in the country free of charge.
 Smile Bangladesh was started by a group of doctors specializing in humanitarian medicine.
 Trips include doctors from around the country trained to provide comprehensive care during this procedure.
 Dallas-based surgeon Dr. Sameer Jejurikar is one of the volunteers joining the organization’s trip this month.
 He’ll join other surgeons, nurses and anesthesiologists making a difference in Bangladesh with their work.